Choose your language

 Printers

-To talk to the printer, PaperCut Pocket and Hive use IPP or IPPS (Internet Printing Protocol, and then the secure version of the same thing).
+To talk to the printer, PaperCut Hive and Pocket use IPP or IPPS (Internet Printing Protocol, and then the secure version of the same thing).
 Check to see if your printer supports IPP.
 It’ll sometimes be listed under a “security” feature or sometimes as “network protocol” or “printing protocol” or something similar.
-Most modern printers support IPP so hopefully this won’t be a stumbling block.
+Most modern printers support IPP.

 When it comes to PaperCut Hive, you have more options.
 PaperCut Hive lets you install an app onto the device itself:

-• Lite Release App - this allows you to log into the device to release your print jobs, instead of using the Mobile App to release them.
+• Lite Release App - This app allows you to log in to the device to release your print jobs, instead of using the Mobile App to release them.

-Note that this is only intended as a rough guide to device compatibility.
-Have a chat with your local PaperCut Hive reseller to discuss your requirements and options on each device.
+Note that this page is only intended as a rough guide to device compatibility.
+Have a chat with your PaperCut Hive Accredited Reseller to discuss your requirements and options on each device.

 (ImageRUNNER ADVANCE Gen 3 devices)